konskons11/FungID/Readme.md

 ## FungID key features

+# Training Mode
-_Training Mode:_ Train the model with new images using built-in functionalities for data augmentation, early stopping, and model checkpointing.
+Train your own model with new images using built-in functionalities for data augmentation, early stopping, and model checkpointing.

 _Data Augmentation:_ Utilizes ImageDataGenerator to enhance the training dataset with transformations such as rotation, scaling, and flipping, improving model robustness.